Quanta-Naut/CodeChronicles/README.md

 ---

 #### Search **"CodeChronicles"** on the **VS Code Extension** or click the above extension link to download.
+---
+## 🎃 Hacktoberfest 2025

+Welcome, contributors!
+If you're participating in Hacktoberfest, please read our [Contributing Guide](CONTRIBUTING.md) to get started.
+We’d love your pull requests — big or small! 💜

 ### **Table of Contents:**